Block2Chainz/block-planes/README.md

 # Introduction
-BlockPlanes is a top-down aerial shooter with unique and player-specific planes that can be bought, sold, and shown off.
+BlockPlanes is a top-down aerial shooter with unique, randomly-generated, player-owned planes that can be bought, sold, and shown off.
+The plane attributes will be stored in an Ethereum smart contract as an ERC-721 token.
 It is also a full social platform with live-chat, friends, and notifications.
 Play single player, against your friends, or against a random opponent.

 *** Note: this is still a work in progress and full functionality has not been completed ***